-1. Set up a savings account titled “preparing for baby”.
+Set up a savings account titled “preparing for baby.”
 I like to use Capital One 360 because they let you have tons of different savings accounts.
 This account is your priority.
 All extra monies go into this account.
 Everything you can- you should throw here.
-Worse comes to worst, you end up with extra money and you’ll dump it somewhere else.
+Worse comes to worst, you end up with extra money, and you’ll dump it somewhere else.

 Preparing for a Baby: The Diaper Issue

 1. You have no clue what sizes your baby will need.
-I had one mother tell me that she was pregnant with her third so she knows exactly what she is doing.
+One mother told me that she was pregnant with her third, so she knows exactly what she is doing.
 At this, I let out a guffaw.
 I come from a huge family and from a community where people have lots of babies, very often.
 There is one thing I can tell you: you don’t know.
-All your babies can be tiny and then baby #3 or #9 is huge or vice versa.
+All your babies can be tiny, and then baby #3 or #9 is huge or vice versa.
 Some babies only like certain brands of diapers.
-Some leak only out of Huggies but not out of Pampers.
+Some leaks only out of Huggies but not out of Pampers.
 It’s foolish to take so much money and buy something that can be bought fairly easily.

-The only caveat I have is that if diapers go on a major sale and you can get them for very, very cheap- especially if combined with coupons or registry discounts (more on that) than buy a few packs to have around.
+The only caveat I have is that if diapers go on a major sale and you can get them for very, very cheap- especially if combined with coupons or registry discounts (more on that), then buy a few packs to have around.
 But buying enough diapers for the first year of your kid’s life?
-Don’t do it.
-Speaking of diapers, I used disposable diapers/nappies because I just couldn’t go the cloth diaper route but that is something to look into if you are wanting to be more eco-conscious.
+Please don’t do it.
+Speaking of diapers, I used disposable diapers/nappies because I just couldn’t go the cloth diaper route, but that is something to look into if you want to be more eco-conscious.

 The Big Ticket Items